Nemesio Yabut: Business career

-Political career
+Career

+Politics

-In 1969, Yabut ran for congressman of the first district of Rizal, but lost.
-Two years later, in 1971, he elected as mayor of Makati, and he took office on the first day of 1972.
-He was the member of the Kilusang Bagong Lipunan and was an ally of former President Ferdinand Marcos.
+In 1969, Yabut ran for congressman of the first district of Rizal, but lost to Vice Governor Neptali Gonzales.
+Two years later, in 1971, he was elected mayor of Makati and took office on the first day of 1972.
+He was the member of the Kilusang Bagong Lipunan and was an ally of former president Ferdinand Marcos.
 In 1980, Yabut was reelected in the same position.

+Sports administration

 From 1978 to 1986, he was appointed as chairman of the Philippine Racing Commission.
+He also served as president of Asian Volleyball Confederation from 1976 to 1979.

 Personal life

-Yabut was married to Corrine Siddons; they had seven children including Arturo "Toro" Yabut, Makati City Vice Mayor from 1992 to 1998, and former 2nd District Councilor Nemesio Yabut Jr, who served from 2010 to 2019.
+Yabut was married to Corrine Siddons.
+They had seven children together, including Arturo "Toro", who served as Makati Vice Mayor from 1992 to 1998, and Nemesio Jr. "King", who served as 2nd district councilor from 2001 to 2007, 2010 to 2019, 2025-present.
+His grandchild, Anna Alcina "Alcine" Yabut, is currently serving her second term as councilor in the 1st district of Makati.

 Death and legacy

-On February 7, 1986, the day of the snap elections, Yabut became ill and he was admitted to a hospital in his municipality.
-He died at 1:30am on February 25, 1986 (the last day of the People Power Revolution).
+On February 7, 1986, the day of the snap elections, Yabut became ill and he was admitted to a hospital in Makati.
+He died at 1:30 am on February 25, 1986 (the last day of the People Power Revolution).
 He was succeeded by Jejomar Binay as Officer-in-Charge (OIC) two days later, on February 27, 1986.

 The Guadalupe Nuevo Elementary School, where Yabut studied, was renamed as Nemesio I. Yabut Elementary School.
 Nemesio I. Yabut Senior High School was founded in 2016.